versionone/VersionOne.Client.Requestor/README.md

 ## Installation

 Contact us if you are interested in this.
-It's bran new, and currently in use by one customer.
+It's brand new, and currently in use by one customer.
 We'd like to work with you to make sure we help you get what you need.

 ## Use with Hosted V1